 You are expected to attend each class, prepare yourself to participate in class discussions, and make a reasonable effort to join class discussions or ask questions.
 You are also expected to actively prepare readings before class meetings.
-At a minimum, this means you are responsible for identifying each reading's main argument/hypothesis and assessing whether the author has convincingly supported his/her argument/hypothesis based on how he/she has supported his/her argument with sources.
+At a minimum, this means you are responsible for identifying each reading's main argument/hypothesis and assessing whether the author has convincingly supported his/her argument/hypothesis.